Gojirasaurus

-Gojirasaurus is a genus of coelophysoid theropod dinosaur named after the giant monster movie character Godzilla.
+Gojirasaurus is a genus of theropod dinosaur named after the Japanese giant movie monster Godzilla.
 It lived in the Late Triassic Period, containing a single known species, Gojirasaurus quayi.

 Discovery

 Gojirasaurus quayi was described and named by Kenneth Carpenter in 1997 based on a partial skeleton, the holotype specimen UCM 47221, from Quay County, New Mexico.
 The holotype is an assortment of various postcranial bones, including a right scapula, right pubis, left tibia, left metatarsal V, four vertebral centra, a neural arch, and fragments of ribs and gastralia.
 In addition, a single large serrated tooth is associated with the postcranial material.
 The holotype is housed in the collections of the University of Colorado Museum of Natural History, in Boulder, Colorado.

 The specimen hails from purplish-grey mudstones of the Bull Canyon Formation (sometimes called the Cooper Canyon Formation), a major fossiliferous component of the Dockum Group in eastern New Mexico.
 In particular, it was found at a site in the vicinity of Revuelto Creek, the type locality for the Revueltian "faunachron".
 The Revueltian is a biostratigraphic unit roughly equivalent to the mid-late Norian stage of the Triassic Period, approximately 215–207 million years ago.
 The Revuelto Creek fossils were deposited in the earlier part of the Revueltian, close to around 212 million years ago.

 Though it would not be formally named until 1997, the fossils of Gojirasaurus were frequently mentioned through the 1980s and 1990s, as a robust Coelophysis-like theropod from Revuelto Creek.
 Among these preliminary accounts is a short description by Parrish & Carpenter (1986).
 In 1994, an unpublished thesis by Adrian Hunt attempted to name the Revuelto Creek theropod as "Revueltoraptor lucasi".
 Hunt's conception of the species included not just UCM 47221, but also numerous theropod-like fossils stored at the NMMNH (New Mexico Museum of Natural History and Science).
 As a name, "Revueltoraptor lucasi" was never formally published, and later evaluations recognized that most of Hunt's additional fossils are likely from Shuvosaurus rather than theropods.